Kailash Mansarovar Helicopter Tour - 11 Days Itinerary and Cost

 What You Can Expect on Your 11-Day Spiritual Journey

-The 11-day schedule is meticulously planned to include spiritual activities, sightseeing, and getting used to the new environment.
+The 11-day schedule is carefully planned to include spiritual activities, sightseeing, and getting used to the new environment.

 1. The Aerial Way to the Himalayas